The Floor (Australian game show): Format

-Contestants stand on separate square spaces of a large grid on the studio floor (a 9x9 grid in season one).
+Contestants stand on separate square spaces of a large grid on the studio floor (a 9x9 grid).
 Each contestant has a category in which they feel particularly knowledgeable.

 One contestant is chosen at random (via "The Randomizer") to be a challenger and shown the categories of all opponents whose territories share at least one side with their own, then chooses one of them to challenge face-to-face in a head-to-head duel.
 The specifics of the duel remain undisclosed until the challenger selects an opponent, with the format defaulting to visual unless specified otherwise by the host.
 The two contestants take turns identifying a series of images or words associated with the challenged opponent's category.
 They are each given separate 45-second clocks, only one of which runs at any given time, starting with the challenger.
 The contestant in control must give a correct answer in order to stop their clock and turn control over to their opponent.
 Infinite guesses are allowed without penalty, and a contestant may pass whenever desired; however, they must wait three seconds for a new image or text to be shown.
 Some categories are text-based, requiring contestants to perform tasks such as filling in the missing word(s) of a book title or song lyric, or naming the movie from which a famous quote is taken.
+Once a category has been selected and played, it is permanently removed from play and cannot be chosen again.
+In the second season, video duels are added which show videos as clues and audio duels, which are sound focused duels, and use images as hints as well to keep turn order.

 The first contestant to run out of time is eliminated from the game and gives up all of their territory to the winner, who inherits the challenger's category or keeps their own (if the challenger).
 The winner may then either challenge another opponent or return to the grid; in the latter case, a new contestant is selected as a challenger at random from those who have not yet played a duel.
 Once all the remaining contestants have played a duel at least once, everyone becomes eligible for selection as a challenger.
 When only two contestants remain, the final duel is played as a best-of-three, with the first contestant to win two rounds declared the champion.
-Each remaining category is used for one of the first two rounds only.
+Each remaining category is used for one of the first two rounds only..
 The contestant holding more territory decides the order of the final two categories.
-If a third round is required, the contestant holding more territory decides from a list of three mystery categories not revealed until after the first two duels.
+Each player alternates turn order: one goes first in Round 1 and second in Round 2, while the opponent does the opposite.
+If a third round is required, the contestant holding more territory decides from a list of three mystery categories not revealed until after the first two duels as the tiebreaker and goes first in the tiebreaker round.